cdleveille/fullstack-bun/README.md

 - **Offline Support**: A [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) caches static assets and API responses, enabling offline functionality and faster subsequent loads with fewer requests to the server.

-- **Production Ready**: Includes a multi-stage `Dockerfile` that builds the app into a standalone binary and runs it in a minimal distroless image.
+- **Production Ready**: Includes a multi-stage `Dockerfile` that compiles the app into a standalone binary and runs it in a minimal distroless image.
 Pre-configured GitHub workflows for continuous integration and deploying to [fly.io](https://fly.io) on pushes to the `main` branch.

-### 🚧 Scope
+## 🚧 Scope

 The following are not currently implemented, but may be added in the future: